camunigeography/muscat-conversion/doc/transliteration.md

 This is basically just a dynamic read of the `transliterations` table.

-The spell-checker dynamically reads the generated Cyrillic (from BGN/PCGN) and checks for errors.
+At the point the a page of the transliterations table is loaded, the spell-checker dynamically reads the generated Cyrillic (from BGN/PCGN) and checks for errors.
+These are marked with a red wavy underline, by wrapping words in a `<span>` tag, visible in supported browsers.
+(Firefox has native support, and Chrome requires the `--enable-experimental-web-platform-features` flag to be enabled.)

-The spell-checker library function is supplied with a protected strings list from `transliterationProtectedStrings`.
+The spell-checker library function (application::spellcheck) is supplied with a protected strings list from `transliterationProtectedStrings`.
 However, this implementation is deficient and instead needs `protectSubstrings` applied.

+As the spell-checker is resource-intensive, and is given (by default) 1,000 record titles to check at once, the library function is equipped with support for caching via a database table, which works as follows:

+  * The database handle is supplied to it.
+  * This creates a table `spellcheckcache` if this does not already exist
+  * The database table is indexed by spellchecked word, with two associated fields: an `isCorrect` flag and a set of `suggestions` (stored as a pipe-separated list)
+  * The entire table is retrieved and loaded into an array in memory.
+  * The spell-checker works through all the runtime-supplied strings.
+  * If present in the cache, this is used; if not it is looked up using `enchant`.
+  * New words are inserted added to cache, and the database table is replaced with the new cache list.

 ## Protected strings